1935 – 2019

 Bill Culbert was a significant New Zealand artist notable for his use of neon lighting.
 He studied fine art at Canterbury University School of Art (1953-56) and post-primary teaching at Auckland Training College (1957).
 He then went to London to study painting at the Royal College of Art (1957-60).
 Bill represented New Zealand at the Venice Biennale in 2013, and the Museum of New Zealand Te Papa Tongarewa recently acquired his work from this event for their contemporary collection.

-For the last thirty years, Bill Culbert has been working with light, using it to transform objects and to create new hybrid illuminated objects.
+For the last thirty years, Bill Culbert worked with light, using it to transform objects and to create new hybrid illuminated objects.

-Bill now divides his time between London and Provence, Southern France.
+Bill divided his time between London and Provence, Southern France.